-South Koreans traditionally lived together in large extended family units that included not just nuclear family members (a married couple and their children) but also uncles, aunts, cousins, and grandparents (see p.
-11 of Part 1 Culture General).
-In accordance with Confucianism (see p.
-12 of Political and Social Relations), these family units were patriarchal, meaning that the eldest male served as household head.
-Women were responsible for domestic work and childrearing (see p.
-1 of Sex and Gender).
+South Koreans traditionally lived together in large extended family units that included not just nuclear family members (a married couple and their children) but also uncles, aunts, cousins, and grandparents (see Part 1

+Culture General).
+In accordance with Confucianism (see Political and Social Relations), these family units were patriarchal, meaning that the eldest male served as household head.
+Women were responsible for domestic work and childrearing (see Sex and Gender).